-How would you use...?

 What examples can you find to ...?
 How would you solve using what you have learned ...?

-How would you organise to show ...?

-How would you show your understanding of ...?

-What approach would you use to...?

-How would you apply what you learned to develop ...?

-What other way would you plan to ...?

-what would result if ...?

-Can you make use of the facts to ...?

-What elements would you choose to change ...?

-What facts would you select to show.
+How would you organise show ?
+How would you show your understanding What approach would you use to ...?
+How would you apply what you learned to develop 2 What other way would you plan to ...?
+What would result if 2 Can you make use of the facts to ...?
+What elements would you choose to change ?

 What facts would you select to show ...?

-What questions would you ask in an interview with ...?
+What questions would you ask in an inter-